GfSE/SAF-Specification/stakeholders.md

 * Which Viewpoints are present
 * Which are the external physical entities the system interacts with in the given context?
 * Which are the given contexts the system is embedded and utilized in?
+* Which are the interface definitions for the logical architecture?

+  ***Rationale:  In my role, I need to orchestrate interface agreements between the system and external interface partners***
+* Which are the interface definitions for the physical architecture?

+  ***Rationale:  In my role, I need to orchestrate interface agreements between the system and external interface partners***
 * Which are the protocols for exchanging physical items on a specific interface?

   ***Rationale:  In my role, I need to asses if the usage of protocols on interfaces is compatible with the system lifecyle concepts.***
+* Which are the protocols used for exchanging information?

+  ***Rationale:  In my role, I need to validate if they fit the purpose of the system and conform the systems concepts***
 * Which conceptual items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I use them as basis for understanding interfaces on logical level.***